-The UNITS button is used to toggle between the two primary display modes.
-Upon powering up, the display indicates altitude in feet and airspeed in knots.
-Pressing the UNITS button will switch the display to indicate altitude in feet and vertical speed per minute in feet.
-Pressing the UNITS button again will toggle back to the original display.
+The UNITS button is used to toggle between the display modes.
+Upon powering up the display indicates altitude in feet and airspeed in knots.
+Pressing the UNITS button will toggle between Feet and Knots, Feet and VSI, Meters and Knots, or Meters and VSI.